Stamping

 It is used to create pieces with little relief.

-Depending on the type of sheet metal material can be pieces that can be used indoors or outdoors.
-Depending on the application and the sector, the appropriate sheet metal and thickness are selected.
+Depending on the type of sheet material, they can be pieces that can be used indoors or outdoors.
+Depending on the application and the sector, the appropriate sheet and thickness are selected.

 They are usually processes for making pieces in medium or large series.